تحلیل تغییرشکل قاره ای زمان حاضر در محدوده فلات ایران با استفاده از تانسور کرنش مستخرج از مشاهدات دائم و دوره ای GPS

 چکیده [English]

-Vertical axis rotation amplitude and sign changes is due to distributed deformation throughout the plateau.
+Vertical axis rotation amplitude and sign changes are due to distributed deformation throughout the plateau.
 The presence of large regions with almost constant low amplitude rotation rates indicates a quasi-rigid bodies rotation inside the Iranian collisional plateau bounded by faults.
-Estimated compressive axis confirm the direction of Arabia-Eurasia tectonic plates collision.
-Internal amplitude of shortening is lower than the boundaries of the plateau and has a negative two-dimensional dilation almost everywhere.
-Negative dilation rate is associated with vertical crustal uplift.
+The estimated compressive axis confirms the direction of the Arabia-Eurasia tectonic plates collision.
+The internal amplitude of shortening is lower than the boundaries of the plateau and has a negative two-dimensional dilation almost everywhere.
+A negative dilation rate is associated with vertical crustal uplift.

-The maximum value of negative volumetric strain obtained in the southern part of Eastern Alborz.
-It was calculated as 8.1×10^-3 and 4.6×10^-3 per year, respectively, using the nearest neighbor and weighted distances methods.
+The maximum value of negative volumetric strain was obtained in the southern part of Eastern Alborz.
+It was calculated as 8.1×10-3 and 4.6×10-3 per year, respectively, using the nearest neighbor and weighted distances methods.

 کلیدواژهها [English]